 Instructions

-- Add two tablespoons of cold water to ground beef and mix it in.
+- In a large bowl, add two tablespoons of cold water to ground beef and mix it in.

-- Divide the meat into four even beef balls.
-Use your hands to shape ball into round patties roughly the size of your hamburger buns.
+- Divide the ground beef into four even portions.
+Use your hands to form patties approximately 5 inches in diameter and a half an inch thick.
 Make sure that the patties are packed tight around the edges.

-- Use your thumb to make a slight depression in the center of the patties.
+- Make a slight depression in the center of the patties, and season both sides with salt and pepper.

-- Heat a large skillet on medium heat.
+- Next, heat a large skillet on medium heat.
 Once the pan is hot, place the hamburger patties in the pan.
 Cook until the juices start to seep up through the top, then flip.
 (3-5 minutes per side)

 Notes